Information about Confidentiality and Your Health Record at Parton

 - As necessary to notify parents and/or deans when you have a serious mental or physical health problem and are unable to assume responsibility for notifying others.

-In addition, Parton medical, sports medicine, and counseling staff confer with one another as needed to provide integrated care for you.
-Parton also works with Porter Hospital and the Counseling Services of Addison County (CSAC) to ensure a full range of medical and mental health options for students; when students receive treatment at multiple offices, we exchange only such information as is needed to maintain continuity of care.
-Students may make requests to Parton, Porter or CSAC to revoke or restrict authorization to share such information.
+In addition, Parton medical, sports medicine, and counseling staff confer with one another as needed to provide coordinated care for you.
+Parton also works with Porter Hospital, the Counseling Services of Addison County (CSAC), and any other off-campus health care providers that you identify to us.
+When students receive treatment at multiple offices, we exchange only such information as is needed to ensure that you receive appropriate care.
+You may limit the information we share at any time.

 Please note: Middlebury College and Parton Center for Health and Wellness are not subject to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and therefore are not required to comply with the various federal regulations relating to the use and disclosure of health information.
 Middlebury College is, however, committed to protecting student privacy.
 This policy should not be interpreted as creating any contractual rights and Middlebury College reserves the right to make changes to this policy at any time without prior notice.